zazhang/coding-problems/README.md

 The folder contains the practice problems and examples.

+This is the site to learn basic data structures and algorithms.

 ## HackerRank
 A good interview preparation website.
 Many companies host their online assessment at this site.

+I implement the coding problems in python, java, and c++ to get familiar with these programming languages.